Kameroni33/COMP-3430/lab5/README.md

 ## Lab Report

 **Note:** The code for this was run on a personal linux server with the folowing kernel/system rather than the aviary system.
-I don't think it should matter but in case it does I figured I'd include the info:
+I don't think it should make any difference, but in case it does I figured I would include the info:

 ```
 Linux kameronr-server 5.15.0-67-generic #74-Ubuntu SMP Wed Feb 22 14:14:39 UTC 2023 x86_64 x86_64 x86_64 GNU/Linux